Gwaean/-Serv3r-Client-TCP/README.md

 3 - Sair
 Escolha uma opção:

-You can choose the option you want
+You can then choose the option you want

 !
 Notice that since it's local host, the file you want to upload needs to be inside the same folder as the server~client !